 The International Climbing and Mountaineering Federation (UIAA) was founded in 1932 and has a global presence on six continents with 92 member associations in 68 countries representing approximately three million people.

 The UIAA promotes the growth and protection of mountaineering and climbing worldwide by:

 preserving their spirit and traditions

 advancing safe and ethical mountain practices

 The Articles of Association (AoA) define the purpose of the UIAA and the principles its activities are based on.
 They explain the rights and responsibilities of its member associations and describe the powers and duties of its organisational bodies: the General Assembly, Management Committee, Executive Board, Commissions, Auditors and Court.

 The articles were revised in the General Assembly, 13 October 2012, which took place in Amsterdam, Netherlands, and came into effect on January 1, 2013.

 The UIAA fulfils its Mission Statement mainly through the work of its Commissions, which make recommendations, set policy and advocate on behalf of the international mountaineering community.
 UIAA Commissions are comprised of experts in their field.

 The UIAA has been recognised by the International Olympic Committee since 1995 as the international federation representing mountaineering and climbing.
 The federation is committed to upholding the Olympic values and creating a better world through sport.
-In strengthening its position within the Olympic movement, the UIAA’s goal is to ensure ice climbing becomes part of the official Olympic competition programme at the 2022 Winter Olympic Games in Beijing.
+In strengthening its position within the Olympic movement, the UIAA’s goal is to ensure ice climbing becomes part of the official Olympic competition programme.

 The history of the UIAA began in Chamonix, France in August 1932, when 20 mountaineering associations met for an alpine congress.
 They decided to found an international federation which would be in charge of the “study and solution of all problems regarding mountaineering”.
 No small task one could say.